jorshuamora-itjo/WROITJO2026/README.md

 ## Technical Inspirations and Engineering Changes

-We retained the combination that yielded excellent durability results: a 3D-printed main chassis (PLA+/PETG), standard electronics, and LEGO Technic mechanical components (cross-axles, precision bushings, and 40 mm diameter by 20 mm wide wheels).
+We retained the combination that yielded excellent durability results: a 3D-printed main chassis (PLA+/PETG) and standard electronics.

 We replaced the traditional HC-SR04 sensors with the **RCWL-1601** model.
 Although they share identical pinouts (`VCC`, `TRIG`, `ECHO`, and `GND`), this new model offers distinct advantages in form factor and accuracy: